mbellehumeur/Hanging-Protocol-training-data/README.md

 ## How can I help?

 Contact your favorite IHE & DICOM committee standards writer or board member.
 Thank them for their service and  express your desire for standardized hanging protocol data.
+The DICOM standard for hanging protocol already exists but it  needs to be refreshed to DICOMweb formatting and GenAI use.

 Donate to imaging open source projects while specifying that you want to support open source implementation of the hanging protocol standard.